Structural timber in New Zealand architecture: strength, style & sustainability

 In New Zealand and around the world, engineered timber products like glulam are enabling stronger, smarter and more design-driven structures.
 From homes and schools to large-scale commercial projects, designers are using structural timber across interior and exterior applications to create spaces that are more open, efficient, beautiful and built to last.

-Why structural timber is a standout choice
+Why is structural timber a standout choice?

 Whether it’s hidden in the frame or celebrated as a hero design feature, structural timber is bringing form and function together like never before.